Insights / Incentives for commercial electric fleets

 EV infrastructure grant

-The EV charge point grant provides financial support towards the ‘wider building and installation work’ necessary to fit charge points.
+The EV charge point grant provides financial support towards the installation work necessary to fit charge points.

 Whether you plan to install now or in the future, the grant can cover up to 75% of the cost – up to £350 for each socket you install and up to £500 for each parking space you enable with charging facilities.

-The EV charge point grant has recently (18 March 2024) expanded to those without a driveway as part of Government’s Plan for Drivers.
+In 2024 the EV charge point grant expanded to those without a driveway as part of Government’s Plan for Drivers.

 Supporting the costs of purchasing and installing EV charge points at residential properties, the grant offers 75% off the cost to buy and install a socket, up to a maximum of £350.